IIT-EnergySystemModels/openTEPES/README.rst

 HiGHS
 =====
 The `HiGHS solver <https://github.com/ERGO-Code/HiGHS>`_ can also be used.
-For Windows users, the way to install the HiGHS solver is downloading the binaries from this `link <https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases>`_, copy and paste the *highs.exe* file to the Python folder of the Anaconda or Miniconda environment.
+For Windows users, the way to install the HiGHS solver is downloading the binaries from this `link of the HiGHS solver <https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases>`_, copy and paste the *highs.exe* file to the Python folder of the Anaconda or Miniconda environment.
 This solver is activated by calling the openTEPES model with the solver name 'appsi_highs'.

 GAMS